elesiuta/backupy/README.md

   - [Configuration File](#configuration-file)
   - [Building From Source](#building-from-source)
 ## [Installation](#installation)
-- Install the latest release from PyPI (supports all platforms with Python and has no other dependencies)
+- Install the latest release from PyPI (supports all platforms with Python and has no dependencies outside the standard library)
 ```
 pip install backupy --upgrade
 ```